Classifying phases protected by matrix product operator symmetries using matrix product states: Introduction

 \subsection{Approach and summary of the results}

 In this manuscript we use tensor networks to describe both the ground space and the symmetry operators.
-We start by giving a definition of a subspace, spanned by a set of MPS, invariant under the action of an MPO algebra.
+We start by giving a definition of a subspace, spanned by a set of MPSs, which remains invariant under the action of an MPO algebra.
 This MPO algebra is characterized by the data of a fusion category, in the form of $F$-symbols that satisfy the well-known pentagon equations \cite{Sahinoglu14,Bultinck17A}.
-The invariance of the MPSs under the MPOs results in a local condition on how the action of the MPO tensors translate into the virtual level of the MPS tensors.
-This local characterization of the global symmetry allows us to derive a set of quantities, that we call ${L}$-symbols, satisfying consistency equations in the form of coupled pentagon equations involving both the $F$ and the $L$ symbols.
+The invariance of the MPSs under the MPOs results in a local condition: the action of the MPO tensors on the MPS tensors translates into the virtual level of the latter.
+This local characterization of the global symmetry allows us to derive a set of quantities, which we call ${L}$-symbols, satisfying consistency equations in the form of coupled pentagon equations involving both the $F$ and the $L$ symbols.
 Given the ${F}$-symbols of the MPO, these equations classify the ${L}$-symbols through their inequivalent solutions and in particular, the possible solutions determine the possible ground state degeneracies compatible with the MPO symmetry.

 When the MPO symmetry is a (unitary) representation of a group $G$, where the $F$-symbol is a $3$-cocycle, the solutions of the coupled pentagon equations have a very compact form.
-It turns out, that the solutions are labeled by: first, a subgroup $H\subset G$ that trivializes the $3$-cocycle of the MPO and second, a $2$-cocycle class in $\mathcal{H}^2(H,\mathbb{C}^*)$.
-The subgroup $H$ determines the ground state degeneracy $|G/H|$ and the permutation of the ground states and the $2$-cocycle class characterizes the internal action.
+It turns out that the solutions are labeled by: first, a subgroup $H\subset G$ that trivializes the $3$-cocycle of the MPO and second, a $2$-cocycle class in $\mathcal{H}^2(H,\mathbb{C}^*)$.
+The subgroup $H$ determines the ground state degeneracy $|G/H|$ and the $2$-cocycle class characterizes the SPT phase of the unbroken symmetry.

-This structure reduces to the SPT classification where the MPO representation of the group is onsite, so that the $3$-cocycle is trivial and the local characterization reduces to the well-known transformation of the MPS tensor: the onsite operator is translated to virtual symmetry operators.
+This structure reduces itself to the standard SPT classification in situations where the MPO representation of the group is on-site, so that the $3$-cocycle is trivial and the local characterization becomes the well-known transformation of the MPS tensor: the on-site operator is translated to virtual symmetry operators.
 Then, the coupled pentagon equation corresponds to the $2$-cocycle condition, which classifies the projective representations of the virtual operators.